Environments in Harness IDP

 Based on the time-to-live (TTL) duration, Harness IDP environment management supports two types of environments:

 - Ephemeral environments: Short-lived environments that are created and paused on demand.
 They run only for a specific time interval configured by the user.
+When the TTL expires, the environment is automatically paused and the Last Known Execution column on the environments list shows TTL Expired.

 - Long-lived environments: Environments that run indefinitely and are not paused automatically.
 They are paused only when the user explicitly does so.